Network effects in default clustering for large systems: Introduction

 Our work falls in the last category, i.e., in the reduced form credit risk literature.
 Motivated by the empirical work of \cite{azizpour-giesecke-schwenkler} and following \cite{GSS,GSSS}, the intensity to default process for each individual name in the pool is characterized by three terms: an idiosyncratic term, which is specific to each name, a contagion term, which is responsible for clustering of defaults, and an exogenous risk term common to all names in the pool.
+When considering a large system, we will often refer to this as pool of names where names are the system's components.
 As it has been established in \cite{azizpour-giesecke-schwenkler,GSS, GSSS}, see also \cite{Spiliopoulos2015} for a review, these terms give important insights on how risk propagates and on how defaults cluster.
 Due to the interconnectedness of the system, the failure of a single component increases the likelihood of failure of other components in the system.
 Uncertainty becomes an issue which then leads market participants to fear even more losses in asset prices disproportional to the magnitude of the crisis.
 Reduce-form point process models of correlated default are many times used to assess portfolio credit risk and are based on counting processes.
-We use dynamic portfolio credit risk models to understand large portfolio asymptotics and default clustering.
+We use dynamic portfolio credit risk models to understand large financial systems asymptotics and default clustering.

-Our contribution in this paper is twofold.
-Firstly, we consider general stochastic intensity-to-default processes where the drift coefficient of the idiosyncratic component is only required to satisfy appropriate dissipative properties instead of requiring it to be affine.
-This generalization complicates the analysis as we cannot use anymore the properties of affine models, resulting in more delicate analysis and estimates.
-We prove well-posedness of the related stochastic intensity models and rigorously characterize the limit of the empirical survival distribution of the names in the pool as their number grows to infinity.